Ooralea, Queensland: Education

 There are no schools in Ooralea.
-The nearest government primary schools are Mackay West State in neighbouring West Mackay to the north-east and Dundula State School in neighbouring Bakers Creek to the south.
+The nearest government primary schools are Mackay West State School in neighbouring West Mackay to the north-east and Dundula State School in neighbouring Bakers Creek to the south.
 The nearest government secondary school is Mackay State High School in South Mackay to the north-east.

 Amenities

 There are a number of parks in the area: